py2ai/py2ai.github.io/_posts/2020-10-01-Drag-Drop-CSV-File-on-PyQt5-GUI.md

 class MainWindow(QtWidgets.QMainWindow, Ui_MainWindow):
 	def __init__(self):
 		"""
-		Tthis function initializes our main window from the main.py, set its title and also allow the drops on it.
+		This function initializes our main window from the main.py, set its title and also allow the drops on it.
 		"""
 		super().__init__()